A STEPS PROJECT

 - support local residents in feeling safe engaging with their community in public spaces

-The 42 activations currently underway were brought to life in collaboration with 25 local Toronto area creatives; 13 of whom self-identify as emerging or BIPOC (Black, Indigenous or People of Colour) artists who have been impacted by a loss of income over the COVID-19 pandemic.
+The 41 activations were brought to life in collaboration with 24 local Toronto area creatives; 13 of whom self-identify as emerging or BIPOC (Black, Indigenous or People of Colour) artists impacted by a loss of income over the COVID-19 pandemic.

 “Art is a great way to showcase the vibrancy and diversity of our community.
 Partnering with STEPS made sense for us because we share their passion showcasing local talent.”